forrtproject/forrtproject.github.io/content/home/2-welcome.md

 weight = 20  # Order that this section will appear.

 title = "**Welcome to FORRT**<br><br>"
-subtitle = "*Advocating for the integration of open and reproducible science into higher education*"
+subtitle = "*Integrating open and reproducible science tenants into higher education*"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.